Niddrie, Edinburgh: History

 In 1839 John Henderson designed the lodge and gates to the Mansion.
 The House was demolished although the vaulted tomb-house, which adjoined the western extension, remains as a listed building.

+From the mid-19th century the area was developed by the family for coal-mining purposes with several pits being built and a great number of miners cottages were erected.

 Social housing was built in Niddrie Mains by Edinburgh Corporation from 1927 until the mid-1930s, under the designs of City Architect, Ebenezer James MacRae.
 The new housing was linked to a major slum clearance scheme in the St. Leonard's Ward of Edinburgh.
 Families from these cleared areas were housed together with local coal mining families from Niddrie.

-The Niddrie Mains estate is now almost completely demolished, with no attempts made to recondition the buildings.
-The land has been mostly designated for private housing.
-The land that occupied most of the social housing in the community is being regenerated.
+The Niddrie Mains council housing estate is now almost completely demolished, with very few of the buildings surviving.
+The land has been mostly redesignated for private rather than social housing.

-The site is currently being developed by PARC, an ALMO or Arms Length Management Organisation, fully owned by the City of Edinburgh Council.
+The site is currently being developed by PARC, an ALMO or arms-length management organisation, fully owned by the City of Edinburgh Council.
 The development includes a new primary school for the surrounding area, with the old Niddrie Mill Primary School and St Francis Primary School being put on a joint campus.
 The first, though unassociated, phase of redevelopment in the Niddrie Mains area was the Hays area, constructed around 2001 and consisting of two-storey blocks with gardens and pedestrianised streets.